AaronR263/Drexel-CS283/2-StudentDB/a2-questions.md

     ```
     Can you think of any reason why the above implementation would be a **very bad idea** using the C programming language?
 Specifically, address why the above code introduces a subtle bug that could be hard to identify at runtime?

     > **ANSWER:** The variable student is not allocated from the heap.
 This means that after the function is finished running, the memory used to store student will be freed.
 This could be hard to identify at runtime because the memory may not be overwritten, so the program may perform as expected.
-However it may suddenly stop working if the memeory is overwritten.
+However it may suddenly stop working if the memory is overwritten.

 3. Another way the `get_student(...)` function could be implemented is as follows: